rosenpass/rosenpass-website/content/en/docs/rosenpass-tool/guides/ubuntu.md

 #### 6. Add routes for the WireGuard network

-Verify that the routing table containes an entry for the internal network `192.168.21.0/24`.
+Verify that the routing table contains an entry for the internal network `192.168.21.0/24`.
 You can do so with the following command:

 ```sh{class="command-user"}
 ip route